A Novel Bispectrum Estimator of the Kinematic Sunyaev-Zel'dovich Effect using Projected Fields: Cosmological Dependence

-Without assuming \textit{any} external prior from LSS or on $\mnus$, we forecast $1\sigma$ constraints on $\mnus$ of $\sim 117$ meV and 95 meV for SO$\times$WISE and CMB-S4$\times$WISE respectively with the projected-fields kSZ bispectrum, again while considering $\delta_g$ modes only within the linear regime.
-As shown in Table \ref{table:paramserror-ksz+pl}, this is much tighter than the corresponding constraints obtained from $\CTTg$ for SO$\times$WISE.
-For CMB-S4$\times$WISE, the $\mnus$ constraint here is marginally better than the one from $\CTTg$; however, by restricting galaxy modes to large scales, our $\BTTg$ constraints here are immune to modeling uncertainties in HOD parameters and non-linearities in galaxy bias, which otherwise need to be modified to accurately account for the effect of massive neutrinos (e.g.\,\cite{dvorkin, bis_mnu}).
+Next, we apply an external prior on $\Lambda$CDM parameters from \textit{Planck}-2018 measurements of the primary CMB alone (TT,TE,EE+lowE; no CMB lensing) \cite{Planck2018}.
+We obtain and marginalize this prior over $\tau_{re}$ using the code \texttt{FishLSS}\footnote{https://github.com/NoahSailer/FishLSS/} \cite{FishLSS}.
+Without including any further prior on $\mnus$, as given in Table \ref{table:paramserror-ksz+pl}, \Corr{we forecast $1\sigma$ constraints of $\sim 159$ meV and 129 meV on $\mnus$ for SO$\times$WISE and CMB-S4$\times$WISE, respectively} using the projected-fields kSZ bispectrum, again while restricting galaxy modes to the linear regime only.
+Unlike the corresponding $\mnus$ constraints from the kSZ$^2$ estimator (168 meV and 100 meV, respectively) \cite{P23}, those from $\BTTg$ here are immune to modeling uncertainties in HOD parameters and non-linearities in galaxy bias, which should otherwise be modified to accurately account for the effect of massive neutrinos (e.g.\,\cite{dvorkin}).

-We also forecast constraints with our $\BTTg$ estimator by replacing the \textit{Planck} prior with a forecasted one that combines low-$\ell$ and high-$\ell$ primary CMB information from LiteBIRD \cite{litebird} and SO/CMB-S4 respectively \cite{FishLSS}.
-From Table \ref{table:paramserror-ksz+pl}, the forecasted constraints on $\mnus$ tighten significantly with this prior, which is expected given the high sensitivity of LiteBIRD at mapping $\ell<200$ modes, providing cosmic-variance limited estimates of $\tau_{re}$ \cite{litebird}, thus improving the primary CMB prior on $A_s$.
-For CMB-S4$\times$WISE, we predict a marginalized 1$\sigma$ error of 60 meV from $\BTTg$ that could distinguish between the normal/inverted neutrino hierarchies at a 1$\sigma$ level, without using \textit{any} external LSS information.
+We also perform Fisher forecasts with the $\BTTg$ estimator by replacing the primary CMB prior on $\Lambda$CDM from \textit{Planck} with a forecasted one that combines low-$\ell$ and high-$\ell$ primary CMB information from LiteBIRD \cite{litebird} and SO/CMB-S4 respectively \cite{FishLSS}.
+From Table \ref{table:paramserror-ksz+pl}, we forecast \Corr{$1\sigma$ constraints of $\sim 97$ meV and 82 meV on $\mnus$ for SO$\times$WISE and CMB-S4$\times$WISE, respectively}.
+These are significantly tighter than those using the primary \textit{Planck} prior; this is expected given the high sensitivity of LiteBIRD at mapping $\ell<200$ modes and providing cosmic-variance limited estimates of $\tau_{re}$ \cite{litebird}, which improve the primary CMB prior on $A_s$.

-Thus, we demonstrate here that the projected-fields kSZ bispectrum can potentially become a powerful probe of neutrino masses through their impact on the growth rate and clustering of matter.
-The $\BTTg$ estimator can provide $\mnus$ constraints that are unaffected by uncertainties in non-linear galaxy bias; these will be complementary to other competitive probes such as CMB lensing (e.g.\,from ACT \cite{ACTDR6_lens_cosmomnu}), and BAO (e.g.\,from DESI \cite{DESI2024_cosmo}) or shear measurements from LSS surveys (see e.g.~\cite{Coulton, mishra2018,mnu_CMBLSS,mnu_whitep}), and can further strengthen their constraints on neutrino masses.